mounty1/spring-sample/README.md

 - write unit tests
 - use a database to store the state

-## Installation on Gentoo Linux
+## Installation and running on Gentoo Linux
-- sudo -i emerge -q1 maven-bin
+- sudo emerge -q1 maven-bin
 - git clone spring-sample
 - cd spring-sample
 - mvn spring-boot:run

+then connect from a browser to http://localhost:8080